Online & On-site in Eau Claire, WI (25 education hours & 24 clinical hours)

 This hybrid program for health care professionals will prepare you to offer foot and nail care.
 This option lets you learn techniques online over three months and then attend a required, supervised clinical practicum in Eau Claire, WI.

 |Categories||Professional and Workforce Development | Health Care|

 |Series||Foot and Nail Care: Education for Nurses|

-This online portion of this hybrid class runs from April 15–July 8, 2019.
-The clinical portion will take place in Eau Claire from July 22–July 24, 2019.
+This online portion of this hybrid class runs from January 20–April 10, 2020.
+The clinical portion will take place in Eau Claire, WI from April 20–22, 2020.

 Who Should Attend